Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 }
 ```

 You can see some simple styles that just affect the `body`, `font size`, and `line-height`.
-Later, you’ll add an `input` and a `button` to your app, so you also added some nice styles for those.
+Later, you add an `input` and a `button` to your app, so you also added some nice styles for those.

 'Save' and move to your entry point; your `index.html` file.